Is Masturbation Cheating? No, And Here’s Why Not

 What is Cheating, Anyway?

-In order for me to rip apart the idea that masturbation is cheating, we first need to understand what “cheating” or infidelity actually is.
+Before we can dismantle the idea that masturbation is cheating, we first need to understand what “cheating” or infidelity actually is.

-You Can’t Cheat On Your Partner With Yourself
+Masturbating Cannot Be Cheating Because You Can’t Cheat On Your Partner With Yourself

-Again: you can’t cheat with yourself.
+Again: you cannot cheat on someone with yourself.

+Your partner doesn’t owe you sex, and their right to a solo sex life is not contingent on their providing you with sexual access to them.
 Forbidding your partner to masturbate might seem like an easy answer if you’re not getting your sexual needs met, but it’s never okay to infringe on your partner’s bodily autonomy in this way.
 It also won’t actually solve the problem because, in all but the most extreme cases, the chances are that your partner’s lack of interest in sex has little or nothing to do with their masturbation habits.
-It’s far more likely that other issues such as relationship problems, pain or lack of pleasure during partnered sex, low self esteem, physical or mental health challenges, sexual trauma, or just plain old exhaustion are at play.

 Is Masturbation Cheating If I Hide It?